NexusDynamic/flutter_refresh_rate_control/README.md

 - **App Background State**: High refresh rates may be disabled when app is not in foreground

 ### Platform-Specific Behavior

+While the plugin will not cause problems on unsupported platforms, the behavior is as follows:

-- **Android**: Depends on device manufacturer implementation and Android version
+- **Android**: Depends on device manufacturer implementation and Android version (e.g. 90Hz, 120Hz display with "Smooth Display" or manufacturer equivalent enabled)
 - **iOS**: Requires ProMotion displays (iPhone 13 Pro+, iPad Pro models)
 - **Adaptive Refresh**: Some devices use variable refresh rates based on content